newlandsvalley/musicrest/README.markdown

 A user must be logged in before he can submit or test-transcode a tune.
 Only the original submitter or the *administrator* user is allowed to delete tunes.
 There is also a fairly conventional set of URLs for user maintenance.

-Version 1.1.4 introduces the possibility of attaching comments to a tune:
+Version 1.1.4 introduced the possibility of attaching comments to a tune:

 *  GET / _musicrest_ / _genre_ / **agenre** / _tune_ / **atune** / _comments_ - get the comments attached to a tune